tgherzog/sailbuddy-pages/index.md

 #### What Sail Buddy does ####

-* Displays course and speed in a large, easily read display
+* Displays course, speed, and many other navigational data points in a large, easily read display that you can design and customize yourself
-* Displays [NMEA data](#nmea) the same way: TCP and UDP connections are supported
+* Displays [NMEA data](#nmea) via TCP and UDP WiFi connections
 * Monitors and displays all "raw" NMEA data on a [separate tab](#monitor).
 You can filter by NMEA code or export the raw data to assist in troubleshooting your setup.
 * Route tracking with full capture of GPS and NMEA data (a feature I couldn't find in other apps).
 Saved trips can be viewed on